-The Best Roast Beef Sandwich Recipe – This sandwich is absolutely loaded up with flavor, from the thinly sliced roast beef, to the roasted potatoes, to the horseradish cream, if you want delicious, then this is the sandwich for you.
+Roast Beef Sandwich Recipe with Horseradish Cream – This roast beef sandwich is absolutely loaded up with flavor, from the thinly sliced roast beef, to the roasted potatoes, to the horseradish cream, if you want delicious, then this is the sandwich for you.

 Roast Beef Sandwich Recipe with Horseradish Cream

 Looking to up your sandwich game?
-Check out this amazingly delicious Roast Beef Sandwich Recipe with Horseradish Cream, sliced and roasted potatoes, caramelized balsamic onions, arugula leaves and micro greens.
-This roast beef sandwich is sure to bring a smile to your face once you take your first bite!
+Check out this amazingly delicious Roast Beef Sandwich Recipe with Horseradish Cream!

 For the Cooked Vegetables: